 You can only be guilty of child neglect if you intentionally or willfully fail to provide a minor's necessities.
 If you did not act willfully or on purpose, you can't be guilty of child neglect.
 You can state that even if you failed to provide the necessities of a child, you did not do it on purpose.
 For instance, you could have suddenly lost your job or your sole source of income.
 In this case, you will not be guilty of child neglect because you did not act willfully.

 A Valid Lawful Excuse

 You could also state that you had a lawful excuse for failing to provide a child's necessities.
-You could assert that you had a lawful excuse for failing to provide to your child.
+You could assert that you had a lawful excuse for failing to provide for your child.
 For instance, you could have been involved in an accident and suffered injuries that prevented you from taking care of your child.
 Whether an excuse qualifies as a valid lawful excuse depends on the discretion of the judge.

 You can fight child neglect charges if you are a victim of false accusations.
 False accusations are common in child neglect charges.
-For instance, once a parent could accuse the other of child neglect to gain an advantage over him or her in child custody or divorce cases.
+For instance, a parent could accuse the other of child neglect to gain an advantage over him or her in child custody or divorce cases.
 A spouse might also accuse the other spouse of child neglect out of jealousy or revenge.
 Your attorney can gather ample evidence to prove that you are not guilty of child neglect.

 What to Do After an Accusation of Child Neglect

 When the prosecutor accuses you of child neglect, you can take several steps to gather evidence to help you fight the charges.
 You will have a tough time, especially if the child neglect case proceeds to trial.
 However, if you follow the right tips, you might be able to negotiate for a lesser punishment or avoid the conviction altogether.